-The Authority's corporate governance framework as enshrined in our Code of Corporate Governance helps us to ensure that the principles of good governance are embedded in all aspects of our work.
+The Authority's corporate governance framework, as enshrined in our Code of Corporate Governance, helps us to ensure that the principles of good governance are embedded in all aspects of our work.
 The key aspects of the corporate governance framework include:

 (a) The Authority's work, in pursuing its statutory purposes and duty, is governed by a number of key policies and plans including the Defra (Department for Environment, Food and Rural Affairs) circular, the National Park Grant Memorandum, the 8 Point Plan for England's National Parks and the recently published 25 Year Plan to Improve the Environment.
 The Authority communicates its vision and intended outcomes for the National Park working with partners over a 5-10 year period, through the National Park Management Plan (NPMP).
 This is reviewed every 5 years and is supplemented by a number of key National Park strategies and action plans also working with partners.
-We have published our final annual report (reporting on the 2016/17 year) for the 2012-17 NPMP - this has included progress against our 5 signature programmes to support delivery of the whole plan and to aid communication with stakeholders.
 A partnership protocol is in place to support our work with partners.
+Work on reviewing the NPMP has been completed so a plan is now in place for 2018 to 2023.
 Progress against the NPMP is monitored by a stakeholder Advisory Group which is independently chaired.
-During 2017/18 work has continued on reviewing the NPMP so that a new plan is in place for 2018 to 2023.
-The revised NPMP was approved by the Authority in May 2018.
+Progress will be monitored against six areas of impact.